DPDK/dpdk/doc/guides/linux_gsg/sys_reqs.rst

 *   coreutils:  cmp, sed, grep, arch

-*   gcc: versions 4.5.x or later is recommended.
+*   gcc: versions 4.5.x or later is recommended for i686/x86_64. versions 4.8.x or later is recommanded for ppc_64.
 On some distributions, some specific compiler flags and linker flags are enabled by default and affect performance (- fstack-protector, for example).
 Please refer to the documentation of your distribution and to gcc -dumpspecs.

-*   libc headers (glibc-devel.i686 / libc6-dev-i386; glibc-devel.x86_64  for 64-bit compilation)
+*   libc headers (glibc-devel.i686 / libc6-dev-i386; glibc-devel.x86_64 for 64-bit compilation on Intel
+    architecture; glibc-devel.ppc64 for 64 bit IBM Power architecture;)

-*   Linux kernel headers or sources required to build kernel modules. (kernel- devel.x86_64)
+*   Linux kernel headers or sources required to build kernel modules. (kernel - devel.x86_64;
+    kernel - devel.ppc64)

 *   Additional packages required for 32-bit compilation on 64-bit systems are:

-    glibc.i686, libgcc.i686, libstdc++.i686 and glibc-devel.i686
+    glibc.i686, libgcc.i686, libstdc++.i686 and glibc-devel.i686 for Intel i686/x86_64;

+    glibc.ppc64, libgcc.ppc64, libstdc++.ppc64 and glibc-devel.ppc64 for IBM ppc_64;

 *   Python, version 2.6 or 2.7, to use various helper scripts included in the DPDK package